 Due to the uncertainty of next year’s sessions, we will plan to operate on a more fluid and flexible agenda for the 2021 Institute class.
 With that being said, we have included prospective skills topics for the 2021 program below as well as a list of guest speakers that have been involved in the program in the past.

 Individuals can apply themselves, and companies are encouraged to nominate high-potential leaders in their organizations.
 Up to 32 women will be selected to be part of the class.

 The program is geared toward those from New Hanover, Brunswick and Pender counties.
 Women from a range of backgrounds including large companies, small businesses, nonprofits, government agencies, educational fields, and others are encouraged to apply.

 A panel of judges will review all of the submitted applications.
-If selected as a finalist, the applicant will be notified to schedule an in-person interview in November with the selection committee, which will choose the final class.
+If selected as a finalist, the applicant will be notified early in February to schedule a virtual interview with the selection committee, which will choose the final class.

 If the applicant is accepted, the cost for the nine-month program is $2,150.
 The cost includes program fee, course materials and assessments.